 There is no ideal age for a facelift.
 Different people age at different rates and to different degrees.
 Although the normal facial ageing process causes facial skin and underlying muscle to loosen or sag over time, the effects of ageing can occur at any time.
 However, significant sun exposure will accelerate the process.
 In the UK, most surgical facelift procedures are performed on women and men between the ages of 40 to 56.

-If you are not keen on the idea of having scars from facelift surgery, Centre for Surgery also offers a ‘scarless face lift‘ utilising the innovative FaceTite platform.
+If you are not keen on the idea of having scars from facelift surgery, the Centre for Surgery also offers a ‘scarless facelift ‘ utilising the innovative FaceTite platform.
 A FaceTite procedure utilises minimally invasive bipolar radiofrequency to tighten the skin of the neck and jowls combined with Morpheus8 RF microneedling.
 By using both FaceTite and Morpheus8, your surgeon is able to address mild to moderate skin laxity in a minimally invasive manner and without the downtime of a traditional facelift.
-A FaceTite procedure can be performed under local anaesthetic (with or without oral sedation) in properly selected candidates.
+In properly selected candidates, a FaceTite procedure can be performed under local anaesthetic (with or without oral sedation).
 Microlipo may also be performed on the lower face and neck to define the jawline.
-The FaceTite / Morpheus8 procedure is also known as EmbraceRF.

 Your facelift surgeon may also wish to combine the FaceTite/Morpheus8 combination with a mini facelift to extend the benefits of partial skin excision.
 In this case, the procedure would be performed with TIVA general anaesthesia.